mpone/miami-landing-page/README.md

 - BEM
 - Figma

-The project has the responsive layout for several screen-width:
+The project has the responsive layout for several screen-widths:
 - The design 1600px
 - Notebook 1280px
 - Tablet 980px